-There are a number of circumstances that might lead people to participate in the surrogacy process.
+There are a number of circumstances that might lead someone to need a surrogate to build their family.
 Whether you are an intended parent hoping to expand your family or a potential surrogate mother, you need a qualified guide to help you handle the details.
-At the Surrogacy Center of Philadelphia, we will help you through the journey to a successful surrogacy in PA.
+At the Surrogacy Center of Philadelphia, we will help you through a successful surrogacy journey in Pennsylvania.

-Our compassion and experience can assist you in becoming a surrogate or finding a gestational carrier who is a good match.
+You can trust us to assist you in becoming a surrogate or finding a gestational carrier who is a good match.
 Our comprehensive knowledge of the surrogacy laws in Pennsylvania will help you through the legal aspects of the process.

 Surrogacy in Pennsylvania

 The state of Pennsylvania approves of surrogacy for a number of different family situations.
-The surrogacy process allows people to expand their families when other factors make pregnancy difficult.
+Surrogacy process allows people to expand their families when other factors make pregnancy difficult.
 For the surrogate mother, it is an opportunity to help a family receive a beautiful gift.

 As an intended parent, you might consider surrogacy if: